Niklus/react-notes/readme.md

 - Moving from inline to named event handlers allows for more complexity inside the event handler.
 - Use the handleSubjectEvent naming convention for event handlers
 - When event handlers are defined inside the Component, they can use the state variables because of the closures concept.

+## Conditional Rendering

+- A Component can render different Components based on a specific condition.
+- You can use the ternary operator as a shorter way to perform if conditions in JSX
+- Always strive for writing readable code rather than writing the shortest possible code.
+- The logical && operator is a JavaScript feature that allows chaining 2 expressions.
+The 2nd expression will only execute if the first one returns true.
+- Using the logical && operator in JSX makes it easier to conditionally render elements or components.